 I always like to throw in a few of my own favorite hidden gems from my college visits:

 - Ohio University was founded before Ohio State and is about half the size – 17,000+ students.
-VERY STRONG business and communications programs (Matt Lauer is an alum!) and amazing school spirit.
+VERY STRONG business and communications programs and amazing school spirit.
 More about Ohio University here.

 - Bradley University is in Peoria, Illinois – the heartland of America – and the school spirit overflows on this campus!
 This mid-sized school – about 5,000 undergrads – is a great place for engineers, nursing students and students interested in media and communications.
 More about Bradley here.